gitlabhq/gitlab-runner/docs/shells/index.md

 ## PowerShell

-The default shell when a new Runner is registed using GitLab Runner 12.0 or newer.
+The default shell when a new Runner is registered using GitLab Runner 12.0 or newer.

 PowerShell doesn't support executing the build in context of another user.